 Understanding VIX values

-Volatility is a measure of the movement of an asset’s price, rather than the price of the asset itself.
-This means that when you trade volatility, you aren’t focused on the direction of change, but how much the market has moved and how frequently movement occurs.
+Volatility is a measure of the movement of an asset’s price, rather than the price of the asset.
+When you trade volatility, you aren’t focused on the direction of change, but how much and how frequently the market has moved.
 This is why VIX values are quoted as percentage points.

 Choose whether to spread bet or trade CFDs

-Spread betting on the VIX involves making a bet on the direction that the levels of volatility are headed in.
-The further the VIX moves in the direction that you have predicted, the more you would profit, and the further it moves against your position, the more you would lose.
+Spread betting on the Volatility Index involves making a bet on the direction that the levels of volatility are headed in.
+The further the Volatility Index moves in the direction that you have predicted, the more you would profit, and the further it moves against your position, the more you would lose.
 Your profit or loss is determined by the size of your bet per point of movement.

-A significant benefit of spread betting the VIX is that all of your profits are tax free.2
+A significant feature of spread betting the Volatility Index is that all of your profits are tax free.2

-When you trade the VIX with CFDs, you are agreeing to exchange the difference in price from when you opened the position to when you close it.
-Like with spread betting, the more that the VIX moves in the direction that you have predicted, the more you would profit and the more it moves against you, the more you would lose.
+When you trade the Volatility Index with CFDs, you are agreeing to exchange the difference in price from when you opened the position to when you close it.
+Like with spread betting, the more that the Volatility Index moves in the direction that you have predicted, the more you would profit and the more it moves against you, the more you would lose.

 Unlike spread betting, CFDs are liable for capital gains tax, but you can offset your losses against profits elsewhere for tax purposes.2